LeoJuguet/report-internship2024/report.typ

 Jasmin @jasmin is a programming language that aims to be secure, particularly for cryptographic code.
 The compiler is written in Coq and provides a proof that the code will be correctly translated to assembly, under certain assumptions.
-These assumptions are checked by a static analyzer, but the previous one was too slow.
+These assumptions are checked by a safety checker, but the previous one was too slow, and not precise has we want.
+Moreover the safetychecker is today hard to maintain, and didn't allow modular analysis.
-The goal of this internship was to create a new, more efficient static analyzer that would be able to check that the conditions on a Jasmin code are well-present.
+The goal of this internship was to create a new, more efficient, more maintanable, and more precise safety analyzer that would be able to check that the conditions on a Jasmin code are well-present.

-For this, I used MOPSA, a static analyzer library that aims to be modular, in order to easily add a frontend for the Jasmin language.
+For this, I used MOPSA, a static analyzer library that aims to be modular, in order to easily add a frontend for the Jasmin language, and a more maintable code with the relying to a third party library for the maintening of the backend of the abstract interpretation.

 = Context

-Writing a secure program is hard, there are many considerations to take care of, such as ensuring that a variable is well-defined and that there are no out-of-bounds accesses.
+Writing a secure program is hard, there are many considerations to take care of, and often small mistakes are added unvolountary by the programer, such as ensuring that a variable is well-defined and that there are no out-of-bounds accesses, otherwise this can lead to write at a unsafe location and lead to a leakage of information.
+So a tool is needed to ensure that no mistakes are present.

 In Jasmin, a safety analyzer already exists, but there is a main problems:
-The current implementation is to slow for big programs.
+The current implementation is to slow for big programs, it's impossible to run an analysis on an independent function without inlining other functions.
+Moreover the safety checker also ask to maintain a backend to be able to do abstract interpretation.

 The main goal of this internship was to explore MOPSA to see if it could be used to replace the old safety checker.